A Note From Robert B. Sloan

 All of us enjoy food, conversation and parlor games, and the grandchildren enjoy coloring and writing stories, plus a thousand other things.
 Our conversations invariably orbit around raising children, work (not the same thing as a job), politics, sports, faith, exercise, music, and books.
 Plus, there’s always time given to crazy ideas about something to do or make, or someplace new to go.

-Individually, I’m crazy about popcorn, ice cream, pizza and golf, but today the popcorn is without salt, the pizza is vegetarian and light on cheese, and the ice cream is sorbet.
-But the golf is improving (sort of).
+Individually, I’m crazy about popcorn, ice cream, pizza and golf, but today the popcorn is without salt, the pizza is vegetarian and light on cheese, but the ice cream is still homemade.
 And I long to be a good writer.

 Some of the things I’ve done in life include: